The Girls (1961 film)

 The Girls (a.k.a.
-Gals, Девчата) is a 1961 Soviet romantic comedy-drama directed by Yuri Chulyukin based on a screenplay by Boris Bednyj.
+Gals, Девчата) is a 1961 Soviet romantic comedy drama film directed by Yuri Chulyukin based on a screenplay by Boris Bednyy.

 Plot

 Devchata is a romantic comedy set in an isolated Russian logging camp, in the late 1950s.
 A pig-tailed young girl, Tosya, arrives from school with a cooking degree, and joins a group of other women who work in jobs supporting the loggers.
 Tosya is assigned as a cook for the camp.

 Once in her dorm-like room, she cheerfully prepares herself a meal of tea and a giant loaf of bread slathered with jam; all of it from her roommates' food stockpile.
 When the four other girls return after a day at work, they are generally taken by Tosya's youth and good nature.
 However, one woman is upset that she is eating her food without permission, and a fight ensues.
 When the dorm-mate makes some rude comments, Tosya throws a boot at her head without hesitation.
 Tosya and her roommates go to the dancehall together.
 At first, no one will dance with her, but eventually she begins to dance with another very tall girl who is also passed up by several young men.

 Meanwhile, two groups of loggers engage in a friendly dispute; one has just lost their position as the most productive in the camp, and their portraits are being taken down from a "wall of honor" by an official, who replaces them with pictures of the rival group.
 The leaders of the two groups play checkers, and in order to concentrate, Ilya, the leader of their group, calls out for the music to be turned off.
 A very tall and imposing companion carries out his order.
 However, Tosya, who is now enjoying her dance, marches over to the phonograph and puts the music back on.
 Ilya calls for the music to be turned back off, and Tosya, to the amusement of the onlookers, seems prepared to fight him in order to keep the music playing.

 Impressed by Tosya's tenacity, Ilya approaches her and asks her to dance.
 After telling him to first throw away his cigarette and take off his hat, she proclaims that she does not want to dance with "your type."